imbesat-rizvi/imbesat-rizvi.github.io/content/publication/CausalAssociationsInTweets/index.md

 publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: In *Submission*
+publication: In *arXiv*
-publication_short: In *Submission*
+publication_short: In *arXiv*

 abstract: |

-  **Objective** -- The amount of available health-related textual data is growing rapidly, urging the necessity of extracting the relevant information between entities: *cause-effect* relationships, to get a better understanding of health-related questions.
-Leveraging machine learning methods, we aim to extract both explicit and implicit multi-word *cause-effect* associations in diabetes-related tweets, where opinion, feelings and observations are expressed in real-time.
+  **Objective** -- Leveraging machine learning methods, we aim to extract both explicit and implicit *cause-effect* associations in patient-reported, diabetes-related tweets and provide a tool to better understand opinion, feelings and observations shared within the diabetes online community from a causality perspective.

   **Materials and Methods** -- More than 30 million diabetes-related tweets in English were collected between April 2017 and January 2021.
-Deep learning and natural language processing methods were applied to focus on relevant tweets with personal and emotional content.
+Deep learning and natural language processing methods were applied to focus on tweets with personal and emotional content.
 A *cause-effect-tweet* dataset was manually labeled and used to train 1) a fine-tuned Bertweet model to detect *causal sentences* containing a causal association 2) a CRF model with BERT based features to extract possible cause-effect associations.
-Active learning was applied to augment the training data efficiently.
+Causes and effects were clustered in a semi-supervised approach and visualised in an interactive cause-effect-network.

-  **Results** -- We were able to detect *causal sentences* with an accuracy of 71% in an imbalanced dataset.
-A CRF model with BERT based features outperformed a fine-tuned BERT model for *cause-effect* detection with a macro F1 of 68%.
-This led to 96,676 tweets with cause-effect associations.
+  **Results** -- *Causal sentences* were detected with a recall of 68% in an imbalanced dataset.
+A CRF model with BERT based features outperformed a fine-tuned BERT model for *cause-effect* detection with a macro recall of 68%.
+This led to 96,676 sentences with cause-effect associations.
 “Diabetes” was identified as the central cluster followed by “Death” and “Insulin”.
 Insulin pricing related causes were frequently associated with “Death”.

-  **Conclusions** -- A novel methodology was developed to tackle the challenging task of detecting causal sentences and identifying both explicit and implicit, single and multi-word cause as well as corresponding effect as expressed in diabetes-related tweets leveraging BERT-based architectures in combination with a manually labeled dataset augmented via active learning.
+  **Conclusions** -- A novel methodology was developed to detect causal sentences and identify both explicit and implicit, single and multi-word cause and corresponding effect as expressed in diabetes-related tweets leveraging BERT-based architectures and visualised as cause-effect-network.
 Extracting causal associations on real-life, patient reported outcomes in social media data provides a useful complementary source of information in diabetes research.

 # Summary.
 An optional shortened abstract.